- Planning Your Trip

-Welcome to East Valley Dial-a-Ride (EDVAR), a safe, convenient travel option for east valley residents.
+Welcome to East Valley Dial-a-Ride (EVDAR), a safe, convenient travel option for east valley residents.
 This regional service is open to people who reside in the following cities: Mesa, Chandler, Gilbert, Tempe and Scottsdale.

 Valley Metro fixed-route bus service is a great option for some Dial-a-Ride users.
 Why not see if the bus is going your way!
 For information on routes and schedules as well as trip-planning assistance, call Valley Metro at (602) 253-5000, TTY at (602) 251-2039, or plan your bus trip now!

 This comprehensive and personalized service puts the power of choice in your hands.
 When you call to book your trip, you will be put directly in touch with a reservationist who will discuss and assess your travel requirements, then choose from our newly expanded fleet of vehicles to ensure that your needs are met every time.

 The new service helps minimize travel stress and provides unprecedented convenience by offering more direct service and fewer shared rides…not to mention a driver who comes directly to your door and escorts you to your vehicle.

 ADA trips each way - $4.00

 Non-ADA (Chandler, Scottsdale and Tempe)

 6-15 miles: Base Fare ($2.50) plus $.50 per mile